apache/pulsar/site/docs/latest/getting-started/ConceptsAndArchitecture.md

 {% include explanations/non-persistent-topics.md %}

-In non-persistent topics, {% popover brokers %} immediately deliver messages to all connected subscribers without persistent them
+In non-persistent topics, {% popover brokers %} immediately deliver messages to all connected subscribers *without persisting them* in [BookKeeper](#persistent-storage).
+If a subscriber is disconnected, the broker will not be able to deliver those in-transit messages, and subscribers will never be able to receive those messages again.
+Eliminating the persistent storage step makes messaging on non-persistent topics slightly faster than on persistent topics in some cases, but with the caveat that some of the core benefits of Pulsar are lost.

+{% include admonition.html type="danger" content="With non-persistent topics, message data lives only in memory.
+If a message broker fails or message data can otherwise not be retrieved from memory, your message data may be lost.
+Use non-persistent topics only if you're *certain* that your use case requires it and can sustain it." %}

 By default, non-persistent topics are enabled on Pulsar {% popover brokers %}.
 You can disable them in the broker's [configuration](../../reference/Configuration#broker-enableNonPersistentTopics).
 You can manage non-persistent topics using the [`pulsar-admin non-persistent`](../../reference/CliTools#pulsar-admin-non-persistent) interface.

-{% include admonition.html type="danger" content="With non-persistent topics, message data lives only in memory.
-If a message broker fails or message data can otherwise not be retrieved from memory, your message data may be lost.
-Use non-persistent topics only if you're certain that your use case demands and can sustain it." %}

-- In non-persistent topic, as soon as broker receives published message, it immediately delivers this message to all connected subscribers without persisting them into any storage.
-So, if subscriber gets disconnected with broker then broker will not be able to deliver those in-transit messages and subscribers will never be able to receive those messages again.
-Broker also drops a message for the consumer, if consumer does not have enough permit to consume message, or consumer TCP channel is not writable.
-Therefore, consumer receiver queue size (to accommodate enough permits) and TCP-receiver window size (to keep channel writable) should be configured properly to avoid message drop for that consumer.
-- Broker only allows configured number of in-flight messages per client connection.
-So, if producer tries to publish messages higher than this rate, then broker silently drops those new incoming messages without processing and delivering them to the subscribers.
-However, broker acknowledges with special message-id (`msg-id: -1:-1`) for those dropped messages to signal producer about the message drop.

 #### Performance